srlearn/srlearn/.github/CONTRIBUTING.md

    example script in the `docs/examples/` folder.
 Have a look at other examples for reference.
-Examples should demonstrate why the new functionality is useful in practice and, if possible, compare it to other methods available in boostsrl.
+Examples should demonstrate why the new functionality is useful in practice and, if possible, compare it to other methods available in srlearn.

 -  Documentation and high-coverage tests are necessary for enhancements to be accepted.